 Symptoms of Osteoarthritis

-Some joints are more commonly impacted by osteoarthritis than others.
-Here are the most commonly affected joints:
+Some joints are more commonly impacted by arthritis/osteoarthritis than others, including those located in: (14)

 - Thumb base

-If you suffer with osteoarthritis in one of these places you may have difficulty do any or all of the following:
+If you suffer with osteoarthritis in one of these places, you may have difficulty with movement in general and doing any of the follow activities:

 - Climbing stairs